Reciprocity (social and political philosophy): The concept of reciprocity

 General rationale.
 A final determinant of qualitative fit is the general rationale for having the norm of reciprocity in the first place.
 For example, if the ultimate point of practicing reciprocity is to produce stable, productive, fair, and reliable social interactions, then there may be some tensions between things that accomplish this general goal and things that satisfy only the other three determinants.
 Responding to others’ harmful conduct raises this issue.
-As Plato observed (Republic, Book I), is not rational to harm our enemies in the sense of making them worse, as enemies or as people, than they already are.
+As Plato observed (Republic, Book I), it is not rational to harm our enemies in the sense of making them worse, as enemies or as people, than they already are.
 We may reply to Plato by insisting that reciprocity merely requires us to make them worse-off, not worse, period.
 But if it turns out that the version of the reciprocity norm we are using actually has the consequence of doing both, or at any rate not improving the situation, then we will have undermined the point of having it.

 Quantitative similarity.
 Another definitional issue concerns proportionality.
 What counts as too little, or too much in return for what we receive from others?
 In some cases, such as borrowing a sum of money from a friend who has roughly the same resources, a prompt and exact return of the same amount seems right.
 Less will be too little, and a return with interest will often be too much, between friends.
 But in other cases, especially in exchanges between people who are very unequal in resources, a literal reading of tit-for-tat may be a perverse rule – one that undermines the social and personal benefits of the norm of reciprocity itself.
 How, for example, may badly disadvantaged people reciprocate for the public or private assistance they receive?
 Requiring a prompt and exact return of the benefit received may defeat the general purpose of the norm of reciprocity by driving disadvantaged people further into debt.
 Yet to waive the debt altogether, or to require only some discounted amount seems to defeat the purpose also.

 Anglo-American legal theory and practice has examples of two options for dealing with this problem.
 One is to require a return that is equal to the benefit received, but to limit the use of that requirement in special cases.
 Bankruptcy rules are in part designed to prevent downward, irrecoverable spirals of debt while still exacting a considerable penalty.
 Similarly, there are rules for rescinding unconscionable contracts, preventing unjust enrichment, and dealing with cases in which contractual obligations have become impossible to perform.
 These rules typically have considerable transaction costs.